 Ratings & Reports

-Ratings and product complexity assessments will be assigned according to published objective methodology.
-The rating process will follow the following 10 step process:
+Ratings and product complexity assessments are assigned according to published methodology.

 An Australia Ratings organisation credit rating is an opinion on the overall financial capacity of an organisation to pay its financial obligations (its creditworthiness).
 The rating considers the organisation's capacity to meet financial commitments as they fall due.